MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Thermal Energy Storage (M2)

-This measure replaces the `CoilSystem:Cooling:DX` objects on the supply air stream of all air loops in the model with `Coil:Cooling:DX:SingleSpeed:ThermalStorage` (TODO, https://github.com/NREL/openstudio-load-flexibility-measures-gem/tree/master/lib/measures/add_packaged_ice_storage) as shown below.
+This measure replaces the `Coil:Cooling:DX:SingleSpeed` objects on the supply air stream of one or more air loops in the model with `Coil:Cooling:DX:SingleSpeed:ThermalStorage` objects (TODO, https://github.com/NREL/openstudio-load-flexibility-measures-gem/tree/master/lib/measures/add_packaged_ice_storage) as shown below.

 ```
 Coil:Cooling:DX:SingleSpeed:ThermalStorage,